 Error messageUser warning: The following module is missing from the file system: slick_example.
 For information about how to fix this, see the documentation page. in _drupal_trigger_error_with_delayed_logging() (line 1143 of /homepages/43/d233771604/htdocs/tob/includes/bootstrap.inc).

-Visit The Tower of Babel blog
+Barnaby Barford: The Tower of Babel

-With prices rising as the Tower ascends, it confronted us with the choices we make as consumers, through necessity or desire.
+Blurring the boundaries of art and commerce, each shop is for sale during the period of its exhibition at the Museum.
+With prices rising as the Tower ascends, it confronts us with the choices we make as consumers, through necessity or desire.

 Made in Stoke-on-Trent by 1882 Ltd, each fine bone china shop is individually signed by the artist.
 The shops are exclusively for sale through the V&A, priced between £95 and £6000.